 In addition to the above, Guardian Trust offices are under video and camera surveillance.
 Images of Guardian Trust staff and clients may be collected when entering Guardian Trust branches.
 These images may be used by Guardian Trust in connection with the security of its branches and on request (but only in accordance with the Privacy Act 2020) may be provided to law enforcement and government bodies, insurers and third parties who may provide Guardian Trust with services from time to time.

 The images are held securely, and access is restricted to authorised individuals only and for the purposes set out above.

 We may collect information about your computer, including, where available, your IP address, operating system and browser type, for system administration.

 How does Guardian Trust use your information?

 We may use your information:

-- To set up, administer and manage our products and services;
+- To set up, administer and manage our Services;